NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/DOCKER_SUMMARY.md

 ## 🎉 Success!

-The PulseCare Hospital Management System is now fully containerized and ready for deployment in any Docker-compatible environment.
+The medicare Health Record Management System is now fully containerized and ready for deployment in any Docker-compatible environment.
 The system provides a complete healthcare management solution with modern security, scalability, and ease of deployment.

 ### Next Steps
 1. Deploy to your preferred cloud platform